PrzemyslawWozniakowski/Hr_app/README.md

 Has 3 roles: User, HR user and Administrator.

-Aplication is based on Azure services: Azure Database, B2C, Sendgrid etc.
+Aplication is based on Azure services: Azure Database, B2C, Sendgrid etc. (Subscription containing those services has been deleted though.)